Scarg/vue-swipeable/README.md

 ## Demo

-[Link](https://scarg.github.io/vue-swipeable/)([source](https://github.com/Scarg/vue-swipeable/blob/gh-pages/demo/src/App.vue)) - Test on a mobile device or in chrome's mobile mode.
+[Link](https://scarg.github.io/vue-swipeable/)([source](https://github.com/Scarg/vue-swipeable/blob/gh-pages/demo/src/App.vue)) - Test on a mobile device or in chrome's mobile mode.<br/>
+The directive relies on Touch events, you can't test it on desktop without switching to mobile mode.

 ### Example 1
 Simple button with almost the same options as the ones you can find in the configuration section.